 Close Encounters Under Enemy Fire

-John O. Every talks about being under enemy fire and encountering Chinese soldiers.
+John O. Every speaks about being under enemy fire and encountering Chinese soldiers.
 He was awarded a Marine Corps Commendation Medal for enduring the enemy fire.
 He explains having to repair ammunition that was not properly operating.

 From the Mediterranean to Korea

 John O. Every describes the journey to Korea from his location of deployment in the Mediterranean.
 He explains having to go through the Suez Canal and the Red Sea, en route to Korea, for the amphibious landing at Inchon in 1950.
-He discusses other battles, as well as what he had to eat for Thanksgiving that year.
+He discusses other battles as well as what he had to eat for Thanksgiving that year.